kevkanaan/PureSphere/README.md

 We chose the following questions, focusing on France in 2021:
 - What are the zones for which we have information about the air quality and the water quality?
-- Can we see the impact of industrial sites on their surrounding area in terms of air and water quality?
+- What is the proportion of industrial sites having a monitoring station in a 10km radius zone ?

 To answer them, we use 3 datasets: Géorisques, Hub'eau and Géod'air